huang712/feixionghuang.github.io/_pages/about.md

   - /about.html
 ---

-I am a research fellow at National Space Science Center, Chinese Academy of Sciences (NSSC/CAS).
+Associate Professor at National Space Science Center, Chinese Academy of Sciences (NSSC/CAS).
 I am now working on developing and optimizing operational GNSS-R product for satellite missions such as FengYun-3 series.

 My research interests are GNSS-R and Signals of Opportunity (SoOp), including
 * Instrument design